 During the first 90 days of employment an employer may pay an employee under the age of 20 $7.87 per hour as of January 1, 2018.

 Exception for Certain Summer Work Travel Employees

 An employer that is considered a “hotel or motel,” “lodging establishment,” or “resort,” as defined by Minnesota law, may pay a lower minimum wage rate to employees working under a summer work travel exchange visitor program non-immigrant visa, if the employer also provides a food or lodging benefit to the employee.
-For employees who qualify for this exception, the minimum wage is $7.50 per hour and $7.75 per hour beginning on August 1, 2016.
+For employees who qualify for this exception, the minimum wage is $7.75 per hour as of January 1, 2018.

 Prohibition of Displacement